kellynlee/A24Z/README.md

-# C4C4Miniprogram
+# A24Z
-Wechat Miniprogram for C4C
+A New Way for C4C Customers and Employees to work